justin31452/space-invader-pro/README.md

     5. WIN state: showing congratulation message.
 * **HTML structure**
 ![](https://i.imgur.com/5Mbh4rg.jpg)\
     First of all, there is a div in size 1200*800 containing gaming background image.
-On top of that, there are layers of containers contain different classes of objects loke rockets, enemies.
+On top of that, there are layers of containers contain different classes of objects like rockets, enemies.
 On top of everything, there's a layer containing text message and a different background image, and it's hidden in the GAME state.

 * **MOVE function**
 ![](https://i.imgur.com/JRxGg5Q.jpg)\